-It is your responsibility to familiarize yourself with the client's health and safety policies, for example by requesting that your team leader obtains a copy of their health and safety handbook/policy.
-If you are working in an industrial environment, make sure you don't miss any health and safety courses the client offers.
-If there is a real concern for the health and safety of you or your team, raise the issue immediately with your team leader who must raise it with the client, if necessary.
-If you are the team leader, checking the client's health and safety policies should be one of your first priorities at the start of a project.

-I am working on a project and my partner has problems that require my presence at home: this may have an impact on the way I work and where I can work.
+It is your responsibility to familiarize yourself with the client's health and safety policies, for example by requesting that your team manager obtains a copy of their health and safety handbook/policy.
+If you are working in an industrial environment, make sure you do not miss any health and safety courses that the client offers.
+If there is a real concern for the health and safety of you or your team, raise the issue immediately with your team manager who must raise it with the client, if necessary.
+If you are the team manager, checking the client's health and safety policies should be one of your first priorities at the start of a project.
+I am working on a project and my partner has problems that require my presence at home, which may have an impact on the way I work and where I can work.
 What should I do?
-Raise the concern with your team leader so that you can discuss appropriate ways to help you continue to do your work.
-If you are the team leader, then you should take your team members' personal circumstances into account as far as possible.
+Raise the concern with your team manager so that you can discuss appropriate ways to help you continue to do your work.
+If you are the team manager, then you should take your team members' personal circumstances into account as far as possible.
 If you are unsure what to do, speak with your human resources manager.

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving health and safety of one of your team members, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your human resources manager.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving health and safety, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or your human resources manager.

-2.2 Equality, diversity and inclusion
+2.2 Equality, diversity, and inclusion